Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 No. They cannot see the name of the aspect under any circumstances.

 ***What does "make contacts in this aspect visible to each other" mean?***
-If you check this option then contacts from that aspect will e able to see who else joins it in "similar contacts", on your profile page under your pic.
+If you check this option then contacts from that aspect will be able to see who else joins it in "similar contacts", on your profile page under your pic.
 They still won't be able to see how the aspect is called.

 ***If I remove someone from an aspect, or all of my aspects, are they notified of this?***
 No.